 February 7, 2013

-It’s a beautiful day in Bogota, Colombia and I am surrounded by my new friends who have taken me under wing to help me reach my destination.
-This is my crazy life!
+Now I am in Bogota surrounded by new friends who have taken me under wing to help me reach my final destination in Ibague.
+This is my crazy Colombian life!

-This is the valuable lessons of Open Minded Traveling.
-Travelers (maybe even Americans too) are too stand off-ish, especially on the west coast where I am from.
-It is ok to take chances with strangers, just follow your instincts and choose wisely because you never know what will happen.
-So far my time in Colombia has started off with a good positive kick and I am simply bursting with excitement and adventure!!
-Stay tuned as I become acquainted with my new home and prepare to start my new English Teaching job as well!
+My life in Colombia has started off with a positive kick and I am bursting with excitement and adventure!!
+Stay tuned as I become acquainted with my new home and prepare to start my English Teaching job in Ibague, Tolima!

 It has been a crazy journey, and my current project is a website focused on the Colombian Coffee Axis!